 All of these replanted crops, especially heads of cabbage, Chinese cabbage and radicchio, will gradually slime black with decay on the outside as winter progresses.
 Do not be alarmed — you will be amazed how the removal of only a single layer of leaves reveals a perfect, fresh head beneath the surface.
 Radicchio is the hardest to store, and some heads will rot faster than you can use them, so just grow extra.

 For seed-saving purposes, kale and collard plants can be dug in the fall, stripped of all leaves down to the tiny apical few, and replaced just like cabbage, then set out again in the spring.
-In fact, all cabbage stems from which the heads have been cut in winter can be planted out; they will branch profusely and produce ample seed the following season.
+In fact, all cabbage stems whose heads have been cut in winter can be planted out; they will branch profusely and produce ample seed the following season.